-Migraine has a typical ebb and flow over a lifetime.
+Migraine changes with age, with a typical ebb and flow over a lifetime.
 For most people, it builds in intensity in your 20s and through your 40s, until it crests.
-Then, in your 50s and onward, things become more tolerable.
+Then, in your 50s and onward, things tend to become more tolerable.
 Relief at last!
 Headaches gradually become less frequent and intense and more responsive to treatment.

 By age 70, only 10% of women and 5% of men have migraine.
 And yet aging doesn’t guarantee relief for everyone.
 Even though migraine changes with age, one study found that women aged 60 through 74 were more likely to continue having migraine attacks if they also had a history of depression.